tombenke/axon-go/axon-influxdb-writer/README.md

 ====================

 The `axon-influxdb-writer` is a subscribe-only agent, that receives messages that contain at least a `time` field, and any number of other fields.
-The agent connects to an [`InfluxDB`](https://docs.influxdata.com/influxdb/v1.7/) time-series database, and writes a record into the database, that contains the data properties arrived in the `body`, and uses the `time` property as a time-stamp.
+The agent connects to an [`InfluxDB`](https://docs.influxdata.com/influxdb/v1.7/) time-series database, and writes a record into the database, that contains the data properties arrived in the `body`, and uses the `time` property as a timestamp.

 It is configured, what the database name has to be, where the records will be stored.